AlibabaCloudDocs/ots/intl.en-US/Quick Start/Read and write data in the console.md

 # Read and write data in the console

-After a table is created, you can read data from and write data to the table in the Tablestore console.
+You can read data from, write data to, update data in, or delete data from a table in the Tablestore console.

-## Add data
+## Write data

 1. Log on to the [Tablestore console](https://otsnext.console.aliyun.com/).

-2. On the Overview page, click the name of the requested instance or click **Manage Instance** in the Actions column corresponding to the instance.
+2. On the Overview page, click the name of the required instance or click **Manage Instance** in the Actions column corresponding to the instance.

-3. In the Tables section of the Instance Details tab, click the name of the requested table, and click the Data Editor tab.
+3. In the Tables section of the Instance Details tab, click the name of the required table, and click the Data Editor tab.
 You can also click **Data Editor** in the Actions column corresponding to the table.

 4. On the Data Editor tab, click **Insert**.